The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 The CLA Coupe is positioned as a sportier proposition than the A-Class Saloon, with which it shares a lot of its oily bits.
 But that’s probably overstating things a bit, as it’s really more focused on comfort.
 It has a good ride quality that keeps the worst of bumpy roads out of the cabin.

-It doesn’t handle badly at all, at least on the optional top-spec suspension that’s been fitted to all the cars we’ve tried so far, feeling composed and stable through the corners.
+It doesn’t handle badly at all, mind you, at least on the optional top-spec suspension that’s been fitted to all the cars we’ve tried so far, feeling composed and stable through the corners.
 It's a comfortable and very capable machine.

 There are five petrol options to choose from in the CLA, which should mean there’s one for pretty much everyone.
 If not, there’s a diesel following very soon.

 So far, the only petrol model we’ve tried is the CLA 220, which uses a 2.0-litre engine to produce 190 horsepower.
 It’s quiet and strong, providing decent pace.
 Although it won’t exactly set your world on fire with performance, it’s peppy enough for most everyday driving situations.
 For more grunt, the same engine is available in CLA 250 guise, with 224 horsepower.